Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Predicting Continuous Complexity

 \subsection{Subjectivity}

 We previously used a Shapiro-Wilk test to demonstrate that our annotations are generally normally distributed.
-We have taken the mean of each annotation distribution to give a complexity score for each instance in our dataset.
+We obtained the mean of each annotation distribution to give a complexity score for each instance in our dataset.
 An interesting question to ask is how representative these means are of the true complexity of a word.
 One word may be considered easy by one annotator, yet difficult by another.
 Factors such as age, education and background may well affect which words a reader is familiar with.
 We can use the normally distributed annotations to understand this phenomenon by investigating the standard deviations of the annotations for each instance.

 We have provided examples from our corpus in Table \ref{tab:stdev_examples} with both the mean complexity and the standard deviation ($\sigma$) of the annotations.
 The top three rows show examples of high standard deviation, whereas the bottom three rows show examples of low standard deviations.
-It is clear from the table that annotators generally agree more on less complex words, with disagreements tending to happen around the more difficult words.
-An analysis of the mean complexity and standard deviation of the complexity yields a Pearson's correlation of 0.621, indicating that these are indeed linked.
+It is clear from the table that annotators generally agree more about words which are less complex, with disagreements tending to happen around the more difficult words.
+An analysis of the mean complexity and standard deviation of the complexity yields a Pearson's correlation of 0.621, indicating that these are moderately correlated (disagreement is linearly related to complexity).